GraphiteEditor/Graphite/node-graph/rfcs/document-format.md

 - **Per-library format versioning** so a breaking change in one library doesn't bump the version for documents that don't use it.
 - **History linearization.** Prune unused branches from a convoluted tree to produce a clean undo/redo history.
+- **A patch-id analogue for position-independent identity.** A `Rev` rewrites under reordering because it commits to its parent, so it cannot answer "is this the same logical edit as that one, somewhere else in history?"
+Git solves the same problem with `git patch-id`, a hash of the normalized *diff* that is independent of parent and commit metadata.
+The analogue here is a `content_id` hashed over the op payload with the bookkeeping fields (parent, author, Lamport timestamp) normalized out.
+Crucially it need not enter the data model: it is derivable from a `Delta` on demand, so it can be computed when linearization or cross-document dedup needs it without adding a stored field or touching the format version.
+This keeps `Rev` as the sole stored identity while still enabling identity-preserving linearization and recognizing a shared edit across documents.
 - **Runtime-native deltas.** Move delta computation out of the storage layer into the runtime, eliminating per-edit `Registry` re-conversion.
 - **Incremental compilation driven by deltas.** The compiler consumes runtime deltas and recompiles only changed regions.
 - **Runtime-level aliasing for shared node-network definitions.** Storage already supports `Implementation::Network` as a reference, and once the runtime supports sharing natively, the converter preserves it.